mosharaf-i/Comparison_Exercice_Parks-Rec_Dataset/README.md

 ## 3. Results and Discussion

 This section presents and discusses the results of the analysis.
 After mapping both weekly and total program hour percentages across the city, it was found that the two metrics were similar.
 Therefore, only the total program hour percentages are discussed here.
-Also, to facilitate the comparing of findings, interactive maps for each category were created using folium library, and maps are included in the [Interactive Maps folder](./Interactive_Maps/), which included the weekly hours comparison as well.
+Also, to facilitate the comparing of findings, interactive maps for each category were created using folium library, and maps are included in the [Interactive Maps folder](./Interactive_Maps/).
+These maps also include the average weekly hours for comparison.

 ### 3.1	Demographic: Under 14 years of age